placetopay-org/api-services-en-docs/docs/Tipos-de-transacciones.md

 You must first make a CHECKIN request to process a REAUTHORIZATION because:

 - The payment reference for REAUTHORIZATION cases is overwritten by the original CHECKIN session.
--The payment currency for REAUTHORIZATION cases is overwritten by the original CHECKIN session.
+- The payment currency for REAUTHORIZATION cases is overwritten by the original CHECKIN session.
--The data used in the “internalReference” and “authorization” of the request correspond to the data delivered in the CHECKIN response in the "preAuthorization” node.
+- The data used in the “internalReference” and “authorization” of the request correspond to the data delivered in the CHECKIN response in the "preAuthorization” node.
--It possible to perform n (several) REAUTHORIZATION operations, of course, all of them before the CHECKOUT operation.
+- It possible to perform n (several) REAUTHORIZATION operations, of course, all of them before the CHECKOUT operation.
 -Reauthorizations should always have a value greater than 0.